Reviewing AZEK (AZEK) and The Competition

 |2.47

-AZEK presently has a consensus target price of $50.44, suggesting a potential upside of 97.20%.
-As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 29.83%.
-Given AZEK’s stronger consensus rating and higher possible upside, equities research analysts clearly believe AZEK is more favorable than its competitors.
+AZEK presently has a consensus price target of $48.33, suggesting a potential upside of 84.13%.
+As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 28.75%.
+Given AZEK’s stronger consensus rating and higher possible upside, equities analysts plainly believe AZEK is more favorable than its peers.

 Summary